 Of course, only you can decide if it’s worth allowing pets in your rental property.
-If you don't want pets in your rental home, be sure to state this clearly in your lease.
-But if you do rent to pet owners, it’s important to take a few steps to protect your property and understand your legal obligations.
+If you don't want your tenants to keep pets, be sure to state this clearly in your lease.
+But if you do rent to pet owners, take a few steps to protect your property as well as understand your legal obligations.

 1) Require a pet fee.

 Whether you call it a pet deposit, non-refundable pet fees, or a monthly “pet rent,” charge a reasonable fee to repair any damages or pay for carpet or other cleaning on move out.

 Not sure how much to charge?
 Take a look at your local rental market to see what the going rate or deposit is for pet-friendly rentals.

 2) Add wording to your lease addressing your pet requirements.

-- You may wish to approve dogs based on weight rather than breed.
+- You may choose to approve dogs based on weight rather than breed.
 For instance, some leases allow dogs only under twenty pounds.
-You might also want to add wording for approval on a case-by-case basis if that’s what you plan to do.
+You might also want to add wording for approval on a case-by-case basis.

 - Whether or not you require proof of spaying/neutering.

 - Require renters insurance.
-This will cover your tenants and you in the event of accident or bite.
+This will cover your tenants and you in the event of an accident or bite.

 - Details on removal of pet waste.
 Stipulate that pet waste will be removed regularly and where it’s to be placed (for instance, in outside trash bins only).

 - Require proof of current vaccinations and that cats and dogs are microchipped and wear tags.

-- No tethering of animals or left outside in a fenced yard in extreme temps or at night.
+- No animals allowed to be tethered or left outside, even in a fenced yard, in extreme temperatures or at night.

 - Tenants are responsible for any damages caused by pets.

 - Whether or not exotic pets are allowed, and what type.

 Need more help with your lease terms?
-MilitaryByOwner’s partner, US Legal Forms, has pet specific addendums for rental properties.
+MilitaryByOwner’s partner, US Legal Forms, offers pet-specific addendums for rental properties.